woodser/monero-java/README.md

 // send funds from the RPC wallet to the JNI wallet MoneroTxWallet sentTx = walletRPC.send(0, walletJNI.getPrimaryAddress(), new BigInteger("50000"));

-// create and relay tx which sends funds to multiple destinations in the JNI wallet MoneroSendRequest request = new MoneroSendRequest()
+// create and relay a tx which sends funds to multiple destinations in the JNI wallet MoneroSendRequest request = new MoneroSendRequest()
         .setAccountIndex(1)                           // send from account 1
         .setSubaddressIndices(0, 1)                   // send from subaddreses in account 1